Sustainability guidance and reporting frameworks play an important role to promote transparency between organizations and their stakeholders.

 Back in December Janine Guillot, Head of the Sustainability Accounting Standards Board (SASB) told Barron’s that ESG reporting standards ‘could converge within 12 to 24 months’.

-While the future of this global standard that is currently proposed and strongly endorsed is unclear, TCFD is sure to continue to play a critical role in the climate-related disclosures.
+While the future of this global standard that is currently proposed and strongly endorsed is unclear, TCFD is sure to continue to play a critical role in climate-related disclosures.